marbl/MetagenomeScope/README.md

 ... where `graph.gfa` is a path to the assembly graph you want to visualize (see information below on supported graph filetypes).
+If you have an [AGP file](https://www.ncbi.nlm.nih.gov/genbank/genome_agp_specification/) that you would like to visualize on top of the graph, you can additionally specify this using the `-a`/`--agp` parameter of `mgsc`.

 This will start a server using Dash.
 Navigate to `localhost:8050` in a web browser to access the visualization.